You may wish to read an introduction to this section first.

 Castelvetrano is another town which was founded during the Norman rule.
 It became a large settlement in the XVIth century but when Colt Hoare visited it its population had been reduced by famine.

-Chiesa Matrice, the main church, is of early foundation, but was rebuilt in the XVIth century; the only decoration of the fašade is a portal with somewhat Arab carvings.
+Chiesa Matrice, the main church, is of early foundation, but was rebuilt in the XVIth century; the only decoration of the fašade is a portal with somewhat Islamic carvings.

 Fontana della Ninfa and detail of the statue